WohlSoft/Moondust-Devkit-Help/EditLevel/Items.md

 ### Two-way warp

+This is a warp entry that allows player to go through it at both sides.
 To make two-way warps just use a "Two-side warp" check box, and the player will be able to enter this warp from both sides.

 <Note type="warning">
 Legacy SMBX Engine and 38A older than 1.4.3 doesn't support that.
 If you targeting your levels to the legacy engines, you should make a second warp entry with opposite point placements: